natacha-beck/cbrain-wiki/Let's-start!.md

-In this section, we can find all the required information to [Get a NeuroHub account](https://github.com/neurohub/neurohub_documentation/wiki/1.1.Get-a-NeuroHub-account) which will quickly unlock all the potential of [CBRAIN](https://portal.cbrain.mcgill.ca/login).
+In this section, we can find all the required information to[Get a NeuroHub account](https://github.com/neurohub/neurohub_documentation/wiki/1.1.Get-a-NeuroHub-account) which will quickly unlock all the potential of [CBRAIN](https://portal.cbrain.mcgill.ca/login).

 As a [Neurohub](https://neurohub.ca/) user, you have access to diverse multimodal and multidisciplinary large-scale research data.
 You will be able to create your own projects, invite collaborators, collect data, run, store and share analyses in [CBRAIN](https://cbrain.ca/).